idvorkin/idvorkin.github.io/_d/amazon.md

 ### Frugality and Resourcefulness

-Frugality, done correclty is resourcefulness.
+Frugality, done correctly is resourcefulness.
 It says, if you need 10 people, have 8, and you'll do better work.
 If you have 12 people, you'll start making up work, and bad stuff happens.

 ### Begin with the end in mind - Working Backwards